| |

 • Soy yogurt: Its creaminess helps keep baked goods moist, and its acidity helps activate baking soda, making baked goods fluffy and light.

 • Soy milk: Or any other plant milk, to reach the perfect muffin consistency.
-I like to use soy because it contains more protein.

 • Additionals: To add a bit of crunch and melting chocolate goodness, you can add a bit of walnut and chocolate.
-It won’t make these muffins too chocolatey or high in calories because we’ll add just a bit of the additional ingredients.

 Healthy Pumpkin Protein Muffins